 Feijoa or pineapple guava

 Last, but certainly not least, feijoa, or pineapple guava, is a sweet, tangy fruit worth getting your hands on.
 Many people compare the taste to guavas and pineapples—hence where it gets its name—but there is also a slight strawberry flavor.
-The green fruit is roughly the size of a small avocado and can be enjoyed in smoothies, cocktails, desserts and fruit dishes.
+The green fruit is about the size of a small avocado and can be enjoyed in smoothies, cocktails, desserts and fruit dishes.

 To eat, you can enjoy the whole thing (skin and all!), but most people prefer to cut feijoa in half like an avocado, remove the seeds and then scoop out the soft, sweet flesh with a spoon.
 Its most ideal ripeness is when the seed pulp is completely clear.